 2.1.
-These guidelines, of which the ECV is also an integral component, apply to all persons working in areas of confidentiality in the sense of Section 3 line 4 ECV.
+These guidelines apply to all persons working in areas of confidentiality in the sense of § 48d BörseG.

 2.2.
-These guidelines also apply as KTM SMC’s regulations for all employees involved in the provision of services for KTM AG and for all authorised signatories and area managers.
-The persons described above have a duty to acknowledge these guidelines, in writing, as regulations and to declare in writing that they are aware of the penalties associated with any misuse or improper dissemination of insider information.
+These guidelines also apply as KTM SMC’s, KTM SC’s and HQV MC’s regulations for all employees and for all power of attorney holders and area managers.
+The above described persons have a duty to acknowledge these guidelines as regulations in writing and to declare in writing that they are aware of the sanctions linked to any misuse or improper dissemination of insider information.

 2.3.
-The members of the board of directors and supervisory board of KTM SMC, as well as the members of the works council that exists at KTM SMC level, must each commit themselves in writing to these guidelines.
+The members of the board of directors and supervisory board of KTM AG and the members of the works council at KTM AG level have each committed themselves in writing to these guidelines.

 3. Areas of confidentiality

 3.1.
-Due to its holding function, KTM AG is a single area of confidentiality.
-This also includes but is not limited to the board of directors and the supervisory board of KTM AG.
+KTM AG is divided organizationally in various departments (see organigram of KTM AG), each of them creating its own area of confidentiality.
+To this also belongs, in particular, the board of directors and supervisory board of KTM AG.

-3.3.
-Where required, further project-related areas of confidentiality within KTM AG itself or within KTM SMC must be set up by the compliance officer in coordination with the board of directors of KTM AG or in coordination with the board of directors of KTM SMC.
-The start, end and description of the area of confidentiality and the activity pursued therein must be established in writing and brought to the attention of the compliance officer.
+3.2.
+Where required, further project-related areas of confidentiality in KTM AG must be set up by the compliance officer with the agreement with the board of directors of KTM AG.
+The start, end and designation of the area of confidentiality and the activity pursued therein must be established in writing and brought to the attention of the compliance officer.

 4. Handling insider information